-This definition includes step-relations (eg. step-parents and step-children) as well as adoptive relations and a household member is any person who lives with the employee.
+This definition includes step-relations (e.g. step-parents and step-children) as well as adaptive relations and a household member is any person who lives with the employee.

 To calculate your sick and carer’s leave entitlements, use the Leave Calculator on the Fair Work Ombudsman website.

-Casual workers are often paid a ‘casual loading’ to compensate them for the lack of entitlements they receive, such as paid holiday and sick or personal leave.
-Casual loading is extra money paid to casual workers over and above the normal hourly rate that full-timers or part-timers get paid in the same job.
-Casual loading is often also seen as compensation for the uncertainty you have as a casual worker.
-Many awards and agreements include a casual loading.
-Modern awards specify a minimum casual loading of 25 per cent.
+Casual workers are often paid ‘casual loading’ to compensate them for the lack of entitlements they receive.
+This includes paid holidays and sick or personal leave.
+Casual loading is extra money given to casual workers over and above the normal hourly rate full-timers or part-timers earn for the same job.
+Casual loading is often viewed as compensation for uncertainty as a casual worker.
+Many awards and agreements include casual loading.
+Modern awards specify a minimum casual loading of 25 percent.
 But this may vary depending on your circumstances.
-Whether or not you should be paid a casual loading will depend on your employment arrangement.
+Whether or not you should be paid an hourly rate depends on your employment arrangement.
 To discuss your pay rate and whether your casual loading is correct under the award, you will need to consult the Fair Work Ombudsman.

-Recently, the Victorian government has announced a $5 million two-year trial to provide paid sick leave and carer’s pay for casual and insecure workers.
-Due to this recent court decision, casual workers can, in some circumstances, still be considered a permanent employee for the purposes of certain entitlements regardless of what their contract states and regardless of the payment of any casual loading.
-In short, the effect of this ruling is that some “casual” employees might be entitled to paid annual leave, personal/carer’s leave, compassionate leave and public holidays.
+Recently, the Victorian government announced a $5 million two-year trial to provide paid sick leave and carer’s pay for casual and insecure workers.
+Due to this recent court decision, casual workers can, in some circumstances, still be considered permanent employees for certain entitlements regardless of what their contract states.
+This is regardless of the payment of any casual loading.
+In short, this ruling says some “casual” employees might be entitled to paid annual leave, personal/carer’s leave, compassionate leave, and public holidays.

-However, this decision has been appealed to the High Court for review and thus this may be subject to chance.
-In the meantime, this decision will potentially have ramifications on an employees’ sick leave, personal leave or annual leave entitlements.
+However, this decision has been appealed to the High Court for review and thus may be subject to change.
+In the meantime, this decision could affect employees’ sick leave, personal leave, or annual leave entitlements.

-It is important to note that every employer has different policies and procedures regarding calling in sick.
-If you are unsure about your employer’s specific rules, there are a number of important tips that employees should be aware of when calling in sick or using their sick leave entitlements.
+It is imperative to note that every employer has different policies and procedures regarding sick calls.
+If you are unsure about your employer’s specific rules, there are several helpful tips employees should know when calling in to work or using their sick leave entitlements.

-This is an important step as it ensures your employer has sufficient time to either cover your shift (if applicable) or allows them to plan ahead in organising themselves and potentially allocating your duties and responsibilities to be carried out by other employees, where possible.
-For example, if you are unwell on the night before you are due to go to work, it may be wise to message/email your boss that evening and inform him that you are unwell and cannot attend work the following day.
+This is a vital step as it ensures your employer has sufficient time to cover your shift (if applicable) or allows them to plan ahead in organising themselves and potentially allocating your duties and responsibilities to be carried out by other employees, where possible.
+For example, if you are unwell the night before you are due to report to work, it may be wise to message/email your boss that evening.
+You may want to inform him that you are unwell and cannot attend work the following day.
 Alternatively, contact your employer first thing in the morning.
 The sooner they know, the better.

-If you work in a team or as part of a team, it may be courteous for you to inform your team that you are unwell and will not be attending work.
-This is particularly important if you have a deadline coming up or you are in charge of completing particular tasks that may be time sensitive.
-Nevertheless, it is important to keep your colleagues in the loop so they do not think that you are just leaving them stranded.
+If you work in a team or as part of a team, it may be courteous for you to inform your team that you are unwell and will not attend work.
+This is particularly critical if you have a deadline coming up or you are in charge of completing particular tasks that may be time sensitive.
+Nevertheless, it is imperative to keep your colleagues in the loop so they do not think you are leaving them stranded.

 Due to COVID-19 and working remotely, it is not uncommon for employees to be checking their emails or completing work from home.
 If you are too sick to go into work (i.e. exhibiting cold or flu symptoms) but you still feel that you could potentially complete some work at home, inform your employer accordingly.